samatt/herb/README.md

 #Herbivore
 ---

 This project is a work in progress.
-It is the underlying modu It is built on top of [Libtins](http://libtins.github.io) and would not be possible without it.
+It is built on top of [Libtins](http://libtins.github.io) and would not be possible without it.

 ###Steps
  * Clone repo